UQComputingSociety/website/CONTRIBUTING.md

 You can contribute code by forking the repository, making your changes and creating a pull request.
 It's encouraged to create an issue for the changes you plan on making in your pull request and you should mention the IDs of any issues you work on in your pull request description.

 Want help with creating a pull request?
 No problem!
-Email us at contact@uqcs.org.au for help, or ask in [Slack](https://slack.uqcs.org.au/).
+Email us at contact@uqcs.org.au for help, or jump onto [Discord](https://discord.uqcs.org/) and ask in #projects for advice.

 Please note we have a code of conduct, please follow it in all your interactions with the project.